damianhakert/damianhakert.github.io/source/posts/2016-06-09-continuous-delivery-with-gitlab-and-convox.html.md

 ef1d2825f528  web   RVUEQWAOHTN  256   1 day ago       httpd-foreground
 ```

 You can see that release `RQYRSVEXGLD` is rolling out and replacing an older release `RVUEQWAOHTN`.
 In a few more seconds the new code will be up and running.
-The build and zero-downtime deploy is fully automated by Convox and Gitlab.
+The build and zero-downtime deploy is fully automated by Convox and GitLab.

 The final icing on the cake is that your whole team is notified about the new release on Slack: